We do not talk to each other mindfully aware of what we are doing.

 Our talk to each other is about the drama of life, of our life.
 We can’t get away from how good it is, or how bad it is, what is happening, and what we hope will–or what we are afraid will—happen next.
 The drama consumes us.
 Without it to talk about, we would have nothing to say.

 Talking about what we talk about saves us from having to think about what we are saying (Or hear what we are saying), or about what we say in response to what is said to us.
 We say what we always say.
 The conversations we have today were the conversations we had yesterday, and the ones we will have tomorrow.
 We speak to one another in a trance state, hypnotically, mindlessly, going through the social ritual of reaffirming our place in the group by reenacting the rite of membership: “I’m okay.
 You’re okay.
 We’re all okay.
 Let’s do this again tomorrow, or maybe this afternoon.”

 In order to be authentic, genuine, natural, original human beings, we have to have what we need in order to be who we need to be in each situation that arises in our life.
-We find that in a community capable of engaging us in the right kind of conversation, a dialogue that brings our heart/soul/mind into the conversation, and engages us with our heart/soul/mind and our two lives—the life we are living and the life that is ours to live.
+We find that only in a community capable of engaging us in the right kind of conversation–a dialogue that brings our heart/soul/mind into the conversation, and engages us with our heart/soul/mind and our two lives: the life we are living and the life that is ours to live.

-The right conversation is one in which those who are engaged in conversation are understood—and understand themselves through the experience of being understood.
+The right conversation is one in which those who are engaged in conversation are understood—and understand themselves–through the experience of being understood.
 When we make ourselves plain to others, we make ourselves plain to ourselves.
-When we become transparent to others, we become transparent to ourselves—and “transparent to transcendence,” to use Joseph Campbell’s phrase.
+When we become transparent to others, we become transparent to ourselves—and are “transparent to transcendence,” to use Joseph Campbell’s phrase.
 If you want to wake someone up, understand them in a way that allows them to understand themselves, by being listened to in a way that enables them to hear what they are saying.

-Understanding ourselves is the prerequisite for moving in the direction of wholeness and integrity, for coming to terms with how things are and how things also are—and how things need to be.
+Understanding ourselves is the prerequisite for moving in the direction of wholeness and integrity and sincerity, for coming to terms with how things are and how things also are—and how things need to be.
 In other words, understanding ourselves is the prerequisite for growing up, and being who we are, where we are, when we are, how we are.
-We do not grow up without consciously moving from who we are/were to who we need to be (which is also who we are).
-We are who we are, on the way to being who we are yet to be.
+We do not grow up without consciously moving from who we are/were to who we need to be to be who we are on the way to being who we are yet to be.